gokepelemo/DO-GradientAI-KB-Creation-Tools/README.md

 #### "chalk is not defined"

-- Ensure Node.js v18+ is installed
+- **Upgrade to Node.js v18+** - This tool requires Node.js v18 or higher
-- Run: `nvm use node`
+- Check your current version: `node --version`

 #### API Authentication Errors